meatywaffles/meatywaffles.github.io/index.md

 # CS-499 Computer Science ePortfolio
 ## Charles Morales

-Welcome to my GitHub Pages ePortfolio for the CS-499 Computer Science Capstone.
+Welcome to my GitHub Pages ePortfolio for the SNHU CS-499 Computer Science Capstone.
 This site presents my professional self-assessment, enhanced artifacts, and evidence of the program outcomes.

 ## Professional Self-Assessment